guymor0/R_stats_intro/README.md

 - `hw1/`: Homework 1 – Barplot, summary statistics, and simple custom R functions
 - `hw2/`: Homework 2 – Titanic & COVID-19 analysis using R Markdown, with data and code
+- `hw3/`: Homework 3 – Analysis of the Animals dataset from the MASS package, including transformations, regression modeling, and residual analysis

 ## How to use